 Over the past several years, I’ve turned my programming chops toward game development.
-I was introduced to Godot, an open-source game engine that can build cross-platform 2D or 3D games.
+A few years ago, I was introduced to Godot, an open-source game engine that can build cross-platform 2D or 3D games.
 It uses a language very similar to Python, so it was extremely easy to pick up and create.

 At first, game development was merely limited to helping my son with school projects.
 But soon turned into more after we developed a small game together and submitted it for the Historically Accurate Game Jam 5.
 Since then, I’ve developed a few more projects on my own, both for game jam competitions and for fun … maybe some profit down the road.